I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Langley Collyer Collected Garbage

 The younger brother roamed the streets late at night and dragged home whatever he found that he took a fancy to.
-In 1933, Homer went blind so Langley hoarded newspapers in case his brother regained his eyesight and wanted to catch up on the news.
+In 1933, Homer went blind so Langley hoarded newspapers in case his brother regained his eyesight and wanted to catch up on world events.

 Langley quit his job in order to take care of his brother and his remedy to restore his brother’s sight was a diet of 100 oranges a week, black bread, and peanut butter.
 It didn’t work, of course.

 The two withdrew more and more from the outside world.
 By now, the brothers were the subject of local gossip and newspapers started sending out reporters to track down a good story.